 Read the travel advice

 Start with the latest travel advice for your destination.
-This advice will give you information on the main risks you may face and some precautions you can take while travelling and living overseas.
+This advice will give you information on the main risks you may face and some precautions you can take while overseas.

 Register before you travel

 Make sure you register your travel and contact details online before you travel.
-This will make it easier to contact you in an emergency, whether it's a natural disaster, civil disturbance or family issue.
 The registration information you provide is protected by Australia's strict privacy laws.

 Subscribe to travel advice